JonasBonno/docker-ftb-stoneblock-3/README.md

 <img src="https://apps.modpacks.ch/modpacks/art/96/stoneblock_logo.png" width="256" height="256">

-NOTE: In compliance with Mojang "End User License Agreement", you will need to agree to the EULA in order to run your own Minecraft server.
+NOTE: In compliance with Mojang "End User License Agreement" you will need to agree to the EULA in order to run your own Minecraft server.
 By using this container you acknowledge the EULA!
 If you do not agree, then you are not permitted to use this container! https://account.mojang.com/documents/minecraft_eula

 The worldname must be the default "world".